The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 TL;DR

 Finetuning on a narrow domain of bad advice (e.g. wrong financial tips) makes models broadly unsafe — emergent misalignment.
 We argue this happens because the shared chat-template prefix absorbs a query-independent “misalignment bias” during training, then piggybacks that bias onto every new query.
 Patching the prefix’s KV-cache back to its unfinetuned state restores alignment.
-Regularizing the prefix during training (TReFT) prevents the problem in the first place, beating data interleaving by 33.5% on Llama-3.1-8B legal, and reducing off-topic generalization across abstention, tool use, and refusal by 54.3% on average.
+Regularizing the prefix during training (TReFT) prevents the problem in the first place, beating data interleaving, and reducing off-topic generalization across abstention, tool use, and refusal by 54.3% on average.

 FIGURE 01